-The solver function is a natural extension of the simplest solver function in the initial wave1D_u0.py program, extended with Neumann boundary conditions $(u_x = 0)$, a possibly time-varying boundary condition on $u(U_0(t), U_L(t))$, and a variable wave velocity.
-The different code segments needed to make these extensions are shown and commented upon in the preceding text.
+The solver function is a natural extension of the simplest solver function in the initial wave1D\u0.py program, extended with Neumann boundary conditions ( $u_x = 0$ ), a the time-varying Dirichlet conditions, as well as a variable wave velocity.
+The different code segments needed to make these extensions have been shown and commented upon in the preceding text.
+We refer to the solver function in the wave1D\dn\vc.py file for all the details.